stormchaserroleplaying/stormchaserRPG/PersonalityandBackgrounds/CharacterDetails/index.md

 ## Personal Characteristics
 Your character’s personality is comprised of an array of traits, mannerisms, habits, beliefs, and flaws that give a person a unique identity.
 Fleshing it out will help you bring them to life as you play the game.
 Four categories of characteristics are presented here: personality traits, ideals, bonds, and flaws.
 Beyond those categories, think about your character’s favorite words or phrases, tics and habitual gestures, vices and pet peeves, and whatever else you can imagine.

-Each background presented in this chapter includes suggested characteristics that you can use to spark your imagination.
+Each background presented includes suggested characteristics that you can use to spark your imagination.
 You're not bound to those options, but they're a good starting point.

 ### Personality Traits
 Give your character two personality traits.
 Personality traits are small, simple ways to help you set your character apart from every other character.
 Your personality traits should tell you something interesting and fun about your character.
 They should be self-descriptions that are specific about what makes your character stand out.
 “I’m smart” is not a good trait, because it describes a lot of characters.
 “I’ve read every book in Candlekeep” tells you something specific about your character’s interests and disposition.